 Cardiff’s location on the M4 corridor makes it easily accessible by car and is within two hours drive of London and the East Midlands.
 There is no dedicated spectator car parking at, or near, the stadium or matches days but there is plenty of parking available in the City Center itself.

 We would advise spectators take advantage of the Park and Rides available on events days located at Leckwith.
-You book these locations and others in advance by clicking here.
+You can book these locations and others in advance by going to the relevant Events page.

 If you live in or are staying in Cardiff then walking to the stadium may be your best option as local transport systems can be very busy on event days.
 If you are staying in Cardiff Bay you can also take a boat taxi to the City Centre.